The latest Review Player features more expressive and sophisticated drawing tools and brush behaviors and a host of new features.

 Note: The Eyedropper is not yet available on mobile devices.

-The next two controls are Undo and Redo controls that operate as in any other program.
+The next two controls are Undo and Redo controls that operate as in any other program, however note that these controls are only available when working on a single frame.
+After moving to a new frame, you will no longer be able to undo a previous action that was made on a different frame.
 Command-Z (Mac) and Control-Z (Windows) will also Undo; Command/Control-Shift-Z will Redo.

 The drawing tools have become more flexible and sophisticated.
 The default drawing tool is the Ballpoint Pen, and there is a new Brush tool.
 As before, there is an Eraser tool.
 Each of these tools responds to stylus pressure, cursor movement speed (or both) in order to vary the line width in a more natural, expressive way.